 Of course, the painter you choose to hire will be handling the lion's share of the workload.
 Take these steps to find a reliable painter — someone you can trust to do a great job for a fair price:

 Get quotes from at least three painters.
-Just like any other contractor, you'll want to obtain several bids before deciding who gets your business.
+To answer the ultimate question, how much does it cost to paint a house, you'll want to obtain several bids before deciding who gets your business.
 Have the painters come to view your property in person before they write you a formal bid.
 This way there will be no surprises when the painters show up to perform the work.

 Compare offers.
 The painter offering the lowest rate may not always be the best painter for the job.
 Indeed, the total cost isn't the only factor to consider when choosing between multiple bids.
 You'll want to look at contracts side by side to ensure you're making an apples-to-apples comparison.
 Are the same materials being used?
 Are the same services included?
 Does the painter provide a warranty?